jntsvalente/minimal-api/README.md

-# Minimal Web API with Dapper
+# Minimal API

-A simple Minimal Web API with Dapper for lightweight and high-performance data access.
+A simple Minimal API using Dapper for lightweight and high-performance data access.